SwarmUS/TestBench-Python/README.md

 #### Adjustable parameters
 `HIVEBOARD_ID` : the identification number of the Hiveboard.
 Can be found either in the flash memory or written on the RJ45 connector. <br />
 `MOUNT_ORIENTATION_OFFSET` : the rotation offest, in degrees, applied to the Beeboard assembly between the Test-bench setup at wich the calibration was made, and the orientation on the robot or final installation.<br />
-`USE_ETHERNET` : If true, the commnunication with the Hiveboard will be done from the Ethernet port.
+`USE_ETHERNET` : If true, the communication with the Hiveboard will be done from the Ethernet port.
 If false, the UART interface will be used, and the following line must be adjusted to match the port on wich the Hiveboard is connected.
 ```python
 hb_stream = UsbStream('COM16')
 ```
 #### Behavioral descrition
 When the script is ran, the parameters in the calibration folder will be sent to the connected Hiveboard and saved in the flash memory.
 Thus, there is no need to re-send the parameters on every boot cycle.
 The calibration should be performed occasionally to ensure the system reliability.

-Communication with the HiveBoard is done using the **propolis/pheromones (je sais jamais)** submodule.
-If commnunication problem occur, ensure that the version used by the script is the same as on the HiveBoard.
+Communication with the HiveBoard is done using the pheromones submodule.
+If communication problem occur, ensure that the version used by the script is the same as on the HiveBoard.
 ## Visualisation
 When a calibration has been completly transfered to the correspondant Hiveboard, this tool can be used to manually and visually confirm the effectivness of the calibration.
 Using a emmiter, the user can move around the calibrated Hiveboard and see a marker representing the emmiter move around.